faisalsabier1/RobotMoves/README.md

 # RobotMoves
-In this project it's reqired to create a circuit of 6 servo motors to determine the robot moves
+In this project it's reqired to create a circuit of 6 servo motors to control the robot's moves

 # Components: